-Your local school board makes many decisions that can affect your child’s education.
-That includes approving the school district’s budget and allocating state funding for things like teacher training.
-Parents and caregivers can influence these decisions by speaking up.
+Your local school board makes decisions about things like budgets and teacher training.
+Those decisions can affect your child’s education.
+By speaking up, parents and caregivers can influence these decisions.
 Use these tips to get started.

 1. Find out what your school board meetings are like.

-Try to go to a board meeting or two so you can see how the meetings are structured.
+To understand the structure of board meetings, try to go to one or two.
 You can also sign up for the board’s email list.
-School boards have to post the agenda for each meeting, and knowing which topics will be discussed can help you get ready to speak.
+School boards have to post the agenda for each meeting ahead of time.
+Knowing which topics they plan to discuss can help you get your talking points ready.

 2. Look for an ally on the board.

-Before you raise an issue at a board meeting, try to find a board member who’s especially interested in things like engaging parents or meeting students’ needs.
+Before you raise an issue at a board meeting, try to find a board member who’s interested in engaging parents or meeting students’ needs.
 (One way to do this is to read news stories about board elections or meetings.)
 Most districts post each member’s contact information online.

 3. Look for other parents to join you in speaking up.

 Seek out local parents and caregivers whose kids have similar challenges.
-Encourage them to join you in speaking up about a particular issue.
+Tell them you plan to speak about a particular issue and encourage them to join you.
 Here are some groups that could help you find supportive parents:

 - Your district’s special education parent committee (often called SEPAC, SECAC, or SEPTA)